jncc/scottish-lidar/README.md

 Server-side API
 ---------------

-We're going to expose the existing "Catalog" database API on the Internet, removing the need for a backend web server or cloud functions.
+We expose the existing "Catalog" database API on the Internet, removing the need for a backend web server or cloud functions.
 This also creates the possibility of a significant future deliverable.

 The Catalog database has two basic concepts: *collections* and *products*.
 In this application, a collection is visualized with a *layer* on the map.